 On the other hand, sticky foods remain on teeth and the saliva in your mouth finds it difficult to wash them away.
 These foods can be cakes, chocolate bar, candy, dried fruits, potato chips, or honey.

-Brushing teeth twice daily helps remove plaque, and the fluoride ingredient in toothpaste contribute to the remineralization of the teeth.
+Brushing teeth twice daily helps remove plaque.
+The fluoride ingredient in toothpaste contributes to the remineralization of the teeth.

 Flossing daily also keeps teeth in good health.
-It allows you to keep the gaps and spaces thoroughly clean by removing plaque buildups and food leftovers in the hard-to-reach areas of your teeth.
+It allows you to keep the gaps and spaces thoroughly clean and remove plaque build-ups from around your teeth.

 Saliva is a natural mouth cleaner and has buffering capacity for teeth.
 It helps protect teeth through remineralization and neutralizing some degree of acids in your mouth.
 Lack of good salivary flow leads to dry mouth which in turn increases the risk of tooth decay or caries greatly.

-It is more likely to experience gum recession in older ages, whether due to untreated periodontitis or longtime wear and tear on the gums and teeth.
+It is more likely to experience gum recession in older ages.
+The condition can be due to untreated periodontitis or longtime wear and tear on the gums and teeth.
 When gums are receding and shrinking away from around the teeth, it leaves the roots of teeth exposed.
 This condition causes root decay, a more common problem among older people.

 Tooth decay in children is a common oral condition, so is in teens and adults.
 Frequent snacking on sweet foods and drinks and not cleaning teeth well increase risks of decay and cavities in early ages.
 When not brush their teeth, children will not get the fluoride necessary for their dental health.